Anketell, Michael Joseph, Lieutenant-Colonel , Commanding Officer, 2/4th Machine Gun Battalion

 On his return to Australia in 1919, Michael Anketell joined the Australian Military (Militia) where he eventually rose to the rank of Lt-Col. He was appointed to command the 28th Battalion in February 1937.

-In addition to his military pursuits, Michael had always been a very keen and dedicated sportsman and competitor.
+In addition to his military pursuits, Anketell had always been a very keen and dedicated sportsman and competitor.
 He was a founding member of the YMCA in Western Australia.
 In 1913 he travelled interstate to compete in team gymnastics.
 He took out the highest individual aggregate.

 In 1929 Michael Anketell again in gymnastics won the Senior Grade Paterson Cup.
 As well, he played ‘A’ Grade Football, in the WAFL, ‘A’ Grade cricket and was a keen yachtsman.